-For Guaranteed bit rate: depending on radio resource usage by other services, some cells of the MBMS Service Area may not have sufficient resources available for a MBMS Session.
+- For Guaranteed bit rate: depending on radio resource usage by other services, some cells of the MBMS Service Area may not have sufficient resources available for a MBMS Session.
 The RAN may decide not to establish RB in cells where requested resources are not available.
-The RAN does not reject a MBMS Session Start Request message even if one or more cells do not have enough resources to establish radio bearers.
+The RAN does not reject a MBMS Session Start Request message even if one or more cells do not have enough resources to establish radio bearers. - MBMS bearer admission control within E-UTRAN is constrained by the E-UTRAN resources that are configured for MBMS.